Hypsognathus

 Hypsognathus (from ῠ̔́ψος húpsos, 'height' and γνάθος gnáthos, 'jaw') is an extinct genus of procolophonid parareptile from the Late Triassic of New Jersey, Connecticut, and Nova Scotia.

 Hypsognathus resembled a moderately sized lizard, with a length of 33 cm, although it was unrelated to modern lizards.

 Because of its broad teeth, Hypsognathus is thought to have been a herbivore.
 Its body is low and broad and it has a relatively short tail.
 Hypsognathus has some spikes on the side of its head, probably for protection against predators.

+Multiple specimens from the Magnesian Conglomerate of England that were discovered during the 1970s by Jeanne Evans were initially referred to cf. Hypsognathus in 2016 before being moved to a separate species, Hwiccewyrm trispiculum in 2023.